ruhitbaidya/cycle-store-servier/README.md

-# 🚴‍♂️ Bicycle Store Application
+# 🚴‍♂️ CStore

 ## 📌 Overview

-The **CStore** is an intuitive e-commerce platform designed for seamless bicycle purchases.
+The **Bicycle Store Application** is an intuitive e-commerce platform designed for seamless bicycle purchases.
 It features role-based authentication, product management, and secure payments to ensure a smooth and secure user experience.

 ## ✨ Key Features